Student-centric advice and objective recommendations

 It is completely understandable if you are feeling overwhelmed after reading through all of these prompts.
 The only thing that you can do is try your best and be honest about who you are–in other words, stay true to yourself.
 The college admissions professionals at the University of Texas – Austin simply want to get to know you as a person, and that is why they are asking you so many questions!
 Remember, the prompts are not meant to make you feel overwhelmed or scared by any means.

 At Scholarships360, we understand that the college admissions process is a long and strenuous process.
 We want to make things easier for you, so we’ve curated a pretty extensive list of tips and tricks to help you out.
-Check out our scholarship database to find out what scholarships are right for you, or our how to on how to make your college application shine.
-We wish you luck!
+Learn how to write an essay about yourself and perfect writing both 250 or 500 word essays.
+We can help you figure out how many colleges to apply to, and after, how to make your college application shine.
+We wish you luck, and remind you to apply for all the scholarships you are eligible for!